the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/do_now/donow5_shapes/_index.md

 cd do_now
 atom donow5.py
 ```

-{{< code-action "The code block below is inefficient.
+ The code block below is inefficient.
 Each shape (square, pentagon, hexagon, heptagon) has its own function.

-In you `donow5.py` file, write a new function that can draw any shape." >}}
+{{< code-action "In your `donow5.py` file, write a function that can draw any shape." >}}
 >  Consider: will your new function need parameter?
 >